Big Bill Broonzy: 1930s

-In 1930, Paramount for the first time used Broonzy's full name on a recording, "Station Blues" – albeit misspelled as "Big Bill Broomsley".
+In 1930, Paramount, for the first time, used Broonzy's full name on a recording, "Station Blues" – albeit misspelled as "Big Bill Broomsley".
 Record sales continued to be poor, and Broonzy was working at a grocery store.
-He was picked up by Lester Melrose, who produced musical acts for various labels, including Champion Records and Gennett Records.

-Harum Scarums, a trio comprising Broonzy, Georgia Tom and Mozelle Alderson, recorded the two-part "Alabama Scratch" in Grafton, Wisconsin, for Paramount Records (Paramount 13054) in January 1931, and it was reported that it sounded "as if it was a real party".
+He was picked up by Lester Melrose, who produced musical acts for various labels, including the Richmond, Indiana-based Champion Records and Gennett Records.
+Harum Scarums, a trio composed of Broonzy, Thomas "Georgia Tom" Dorsey, and Mozelle Alderson, recorded the two-part "Alabama Scratch" in Grafton, Wisconsin, for Paramount Records (Paramount 13054) in January 1931, and it was reported that it sounded "as if it was a real party".
 Broonzy recorded several sides released in the spring of 1931 under the name Big Bill Johnson.
-In March 1932 he traveled to New York City and began recording for the American Record Corporation on their line of less expensive labels (Melotone Records, Perfect Records and others).
+In March 1932, he traveled to New York City and began recording for the American Record Corporation on their line of less expensive labels (Melotone Records, Perfect Records and others).
 These recordings sold better, and Broonzy was becoming better known.
 Back in Chicago he was working regularly in South Side clubs, and he toured with Memphis Minnie.

 In 1934 Broonzy moved to RCA Victor's subsidiary Bluebird Records and began recording with the pianist known as "Black Bob."
 With Black Bob his music was evolving to a stronger R&B sound, and his singing sounded more assured and personal.
 In 1937, he began playing with the pianist Joshua Altheimer, recording and performing with a small instrumental group, including "traps" (drums), double bass and one or more melody instruments (horns or harmonica or both).
 In March 1938 he began recording for Vocalion Records.

 Broonzy's reputation grew.
 In 1938 he was asked to fill in for the recently deceased Robert Johnson at the "From Spirituals to Swing" concert at Carnegie Hall, produced by John H. Hammond.
 He also appeared in the 1939 concert at the same venue.
 His success led him in the same year to a small role in Swingin' the Dream, Gilbert Seldes's jazz adaptation of Shakespeare's Midsummer Night's Dream, set in New Orleans in 1890 and featuring, among others, Louis Armstrong as Bottom and Maxine Sullivan as Titania, with the Benny Goodman sextet.

 Broonzy's recorded output through the 1930s only partially reflects his importance to Chicago blues.
 His half-brother, Washboard Sam, and his friends Jazz Gillum and Tampa Red, also recorded for Bluebird.
 Broonzy was credited as the composer of many of their most popular recordings of that time.
 He reportedly played guitar on most of Washboard Sam's tracks.
 Because of his exclusive arrangements with his record label, Broonzy was careful to allow his name to appear on these artists' records only as a composer.